luohongk/some-stars/README.md

 *   [NMS05/DinoV2-SigLIP-Phi3-LoRA-VLM](https://github.com/NMS05/DinoV2-SigLIP-Phi3-LoRA-VLM) -

 *   [Fosowl/agenticSeek](https://github.com/Fosowl/agenticSeek) - Fully Local Manus AI.
 No APIs, No $200 monthly bills.
-Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity.
+Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity. 🔔 Official updates only via twitter @Martin993886460.
+Any other account is fake.

 *   [YanyuanQiao/Open-Nav](https://github.com/YanyuanQiao/Open-Nav) - \[ICRA 2025] Official implementation of Open-Nav: Exploring Zero-Shot Vision-and-Language Navigation in Continuous Environment with Open-Source LLMs